rakirs2/ComputerScienceNotes/ClassesOfProblems.md

 # Classes of Problems

-These are the general categories of problems that you might encounter.
+These are the general categories of problems that you might encounter in increasing likelihood.

+1. Bit Flips

-1. Buffer
+1. Serialization

 1. Caching

-1. Performance
+1. Buffering

 1. MultiThreading

-1. Serialization

 1. Plumbing

 1. User Error

-1. Bit Flips